The Gord Downie & Chanie Wenjack Fund

 • If you’re an educator – register as a Legacy School

-• For corporations – enroll in the Legacy Space program
+• For companies and organizations – join the Legacy Spaces program

 • Attend an event